awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon.md

 ## Set Up Your Development Environment<a name="infineon-setup-env"></a>

-Amazon FreeRTOS uses Infineon's DAVE development environment to program the XMC4800\.
+FreeRTOS uses Infineon's DAVE development environment to program the XMC4800\.
 Before you begin, you need to download and install DAVE and some J\-Link drivers to communicate with the on\-board debugger\.

 ### Install DAVE<a name="install-dave"></a>